Ever woken up in the middle of the night to find your dog sobbing uncontrollably?

 Always take precautions while your dog goes through medication.
 Concerning any medical difficulties, see your vet.

-Answer: As long as you and your dog are both healthy, you can sleep with your dog.
-Sleeping with your dog—as long as he’s not beneath the covers—may really improve your sleep.
+As long as you and your dog are both healthy, you can sleep with your dog.
+Sleeping with your dog—as long as he’s not beneath the covers—may improve your sleep.

-That’s the wrap-up for ‘why does my dog cry in his sleep’ now.
+That’s why your dog’s crying in his sleep.
 It’s fantastic when your dog likes you and bonds with you.

 Until then, best wishes to you!